Check out our Convention FAQ (Frequently Asked Questions) below. Still have further qustions? E-mail us at firstname.lastname@example.org

 11. WHAT IS THE CHARITY RAFFLE?
 HOW ARE THE PROCEEDS DONATED?

-A: Each year on our main convention day with speakers and activities, we host a charity raffle to benefit a local library for the children's section.
+A: At some conventions, where we have a convention day, we might host a charity raffle to benefit a local library for the children's section.
 Books are close to our hearts and so is getting kids interested in reading, so naturally, benefitting the local library is a great help in achieving that goal.
 We raffle off a variety of Nancy Drew books and merchandise each year and we set it up so that you can put your tickets in individual bags by each of the items.
 This way, you can select to put your tickets in the bags of the items you most want to win.
 Then we draw for the prizes throughout the day.
 Half the proceeds from the raffle ticket sales go to the library, the other half helps cover convention costs and purchases made for the raffle as not all items are donated.
 At the end of each convention as we wrap up business back home, we cut a check to the library.
 We have raised over $1500 for libraries at the last few conventions!